Who is the Ideal Candidate for the NACSA Leaders Program?

 - Currently work in an authorizing office.

-- Be able to attend the kick-off call and all five Leaders Program session
+- Be able to attend the kick-off call and all five Leaders Program sessions

 How much does it cost to participate in the Leaders Program?

-The costfor the Leaders Program, including transportation and lodging for in-person sessions, is covered by NACSA.
+The cost, including transportation and lodging for in-person sessions, is covered by NACSA.

 What is the time and travel commitment?

-Because we make selection decisions first and foremost based on the strength of the applicant, the number of participants varies from year to year.
-In past cohorts, we have had 10 to 12 participants.
+NACSA makes selection decisions based first and foremost on the strength of the applicants, so the number of participants varies year to year.
+Past cohorts have had 10 to 12 participants.
 We limit the size of each cohort to a maximum of 12 participants to accommodate the highly-interactive delivery format.
 Past cohorts have been comprised of individuals representing all types of authorizing environments (districts, ICBs, universities, etc.) and serving in a variety of capacities (Executive Directors, Deputy Directors, Managers of Accountability, etc.).
 We find that this diversity provides for a more engaging and rich learning environment.
 See the Candidate Profile for more information.

 What topics are covered in the sessions?

-What does the coaching component of the Program look like?
+How does the coaching component of the Program work?

-The Leaders Program will include coaching support to offer real-time feedback as participants seek to apply what they have learned through the Program to their work and personal growth goals, and to ensure that learning is sustained.
-The coaching relationship will begin at the first in-person session and will continue through the last in-person session.
-Each participant in the Program is paired with a coach from the authorizing sector who has extensive authorizing and leadership experience.
+The Leaders Program coaching offers real-time feedback as participants seek to apply what they have learned to their work and personal growth goals, and to sustain that learning.
+The coaching relationship begins at the first in-person session and continues through the last in-person session.
+Each participant in the Program is paired with a coach who has extensive authorizing and leadership experience.
 Each pair is expected to meet by phone or Skype roughly once a week, and the coach visits the Leader twice during the program.

 I’d like to talk with someone who has participated in the Program.
 Can you connect me?

-We would be happy to set up further conversations with Program alums.
-Please contact Shannon Bauer at email@example.com.
+We are happy to set up conversations with Program alums.
+Please contact David Greenberg.

 What does the group do for fun?

-NACSA knows that learning is aided by the relationships we form, and the Leaders Program is no exception.
-Participants get to know one another well through the hands-on environment and through social outings.
+Learning is aided by the relationships we form, and the Leaders Program is no exception.
+Participants get to know one another well through the intimate learning experience as well as social outings.
 Past cohorts have attended sporting events, gone on architectural boat tours along the scenic Chicago River, and participated in bowling matches.